 To be on peak form for the day of the ride, you’ll need to taper, cutting down on the intensity of your training in the run-up to the event.
 Three to four days of tapering will be fine for shorter routes.
 If you’re doing a 100 miler, you may want to taper for up to a week.

-Good luck to all our unstoppable riders and happy cycling!
+Good luck and happy cycling!